oceanprotocol/docs/content/concepts/asset-pricing.md

 AMM uses a constant product formula to price tokens, which states: **x * y = k**
     where **x** and **y** represents the quantity of the two different tokens in the pool and **k** is a constant.

 A *liquidity pool* is a reserve of tokens locked in the smart contract for market making.
-A buyer or a seller of an asset exchanges tokens **x** for tokens **y** or vice versa.
+A buyer or a seller of an asset exchanges token **x** for token **y** or vice versa.
 AMM calculates the exchange ratio between the tokens based on the mathematical formula above.

 Ocean Protocol facilitates the creation of Datatoken/OCEAN liquidity pool with Balancer smart contracts.